Tom Novak (American football)

 Thomas James Novak (November 29, 1925 – November 1, 1998) was an American football center, fullback, and linebacker for the Nebraska Cornhuskers.
 Nicknamed "Train Wreck" for his aggressive style of play, Novak is the only four-time all-conference selection in school history and was the first NU player to have his number retired.

-Early years
+Early life

 Novak was born in 1925 and attended Omaha South High School.
 He was twice selected as an all-state fullback and led Omaha South to a state championship in 1942.

 He served in the United States Navy during World War II before enrolling at the University of Nebraska in 1946 to play football and baseball.
 He chose NU over a scholarship offer from head coach Frank Leahy and Notre Dame, wanting to stay closer to home.

 Career

 Novak began his collegiate career playing offensively as a fullback, but transitioned to center during his sophomore season.
 Though the one-platoon system was not mandated during the 1940s, Nebraska rarely substituted and Novak consistently played both sides of the ball in each of his four seasons.
 He quickly became beloved by fans, who appreciated his aggressive, hard-nosed style of play.
 When he played his final career game at Memorial Stadium on November 25, 1949, his twenty-fourth birthday, he was honored with a standing ovation at halftime of Nebraska's 25–14 win over Colorado.

 Novak was a first-team Missouri Valley Intercollegiate Athletic Association selection four times, the only player in Nebraska history to do so, and was named a first-team All-American by the International News Service following his senior season.
 Nebraska was just 11–26 during Novak's four-year career but maintained strong fan support and attendance figures, which is often attributed to Novak's popularity.
 His jersey no. 60 was permanently retired by the university in 1949 (though he also wore no. 68 and no. 61 during his career, which are not retired).